-Ships equipped with large diesel tanks only need lubricity although with today’s modern common rail engines and extremely fine tolerances whilst DieselAid L will keep them lubricated DieselAid LD deposit control stops gumming, trumpets and the new IDID from forming on nozzles, but that’s a whole new story.
+Ships equipped with large diesel tanks only need lubricity although with today’s modern common rail engines and extremely fine tolerances whilst DieselAid L will keep them lubricated DieselAid LD with deposit control stops gumming, trumpets and the new IDID from forming on nozzles.

 Thank you!
 Your submission has been received!

 Oops!
 Something went wrong while submitting the form